Sacha Prost - 8Js

 “So, when someone orders on the website, their invoice is sent straight to them and the information is sent to us in-store automatically,” he said.

-“Then an email goes with the order directly to the fulfillment facility - we only need an invoice if it’s going outside of the EU.”
+“Then an email goes with the order directly to the fulfilment facility - we only need an invoice if it’s going outside of the EU.”

 Sacha says he uses invoicing app Sufio, which automatically creates an invoice when a customer places an order.